FrederikTobner/tobot-engine/packages/tobot_lang/Readme.md

 * A rule to model a logical OR and AND connection between a group of sub-rules
 * A specification how we will implement backtracking if a parsing rule partially matches the input
 * A specification how the grammer definition will look like.
-Should it be a seperate file or should we do it c++ directly?
+This should probably be done in a seperate file that is used to create a pasring tree.